Do you know those moments when you find yourself caught up in your thoughts, so intensely that you lose contact with the present moment?

 Why is mindfulness important?
 Because it has many benefits for our health.
 In summary, here are some of these benefits:

-Mindfulness helps us feel good and increase the quality of our lives and relationships.
+- Mindfulness helps us feel good and increases the quality of our lives and relationships.

 What are a few tips for this mindfulness exercise?